 Can I Have Doubt With My Faith?

 Doubt is not a unique Christian problem, but a human one.
-Some believers are even congenital doubters or have cerebral doubts that weakens their faith, but they still have faith even if the size of a mustard seed.
+Some believers are even congenital doubters or have cerebral doubts that weaken their faith, but they still have faith even if the size of a mustard seed.
 If they seek the answers from the right sources, these doubts can be answered.
 Doubt is not the opposite of faith, but an element of it.
 They can and do co-exist.

 Faith is putting into action and trusting in what you do believe.
 Faith is knowledge in action, not having all the answers.
 But faith is not inert but grows for the believer and he will find out that God will eventually answer his questions.
 There is a doubt-faith continuum that we all fall on.
 Perfect certitude is not necessary for faith and that’s why it’s called faith.
 But saving faith is the gift of God and we find God through this grace, not our works.